D.Va

-D.Va is a fictional player character developed by Blizzard Entertainment for their Overwatch franchise.
-She was introduced at launch in their 2016 first-person hero shooter video game of the same name and again appeared in its 2022 sequel, Overwatch 2.
-She features in the franchise's related animations and literary media.
+D.Va is the call sign of Hana Song (Revised Romanization: Song Ha-na) (송하나), a character developed by Blizzard Entertainment for their Overwatch franchise.
+She was introduced at the launch of the franchise's first entry, a 2016 first-person hero shooter video game, and returned in its 2022 sequel, Overwatch 2.
+She features in the franchise's related animated and literary media.
 Outside of Overwatch, D.Va also appears as a playable character in the crossover multiplayer online battle arena (MOBA) game Heroes of the Storm and as a gameplay announcer in StarCraft II: Legacy of the Void.
 In English-language media, D.Va is voiced by Charlet Chung.